alanng10/class-lang/Docue/Article/Int/a.md

 Redundancy of bits is not enough easy for human minds to represent int info.
 The not enough easiness for human minds is specific form.

+Int data layout is define as little endian.

+Inf Int data layout is not define, Int is not enough develop element.

 Int is park int.

 Int has park worth.